When it comes to investing, the jargon can often be paralysing. This is incredibly unfortunate because inaction is often the worst option.

 At this point it’s appropriate to re-emphasise that the difference between investing via a CHESS-sponsored, custodial or managed fund (micro) structure is going to be negligible when compared to not making any investments over the long term.

-That said, each of the options are better suited to some circumstances than others.
+That said, each of the options is better suited to some circumstances than others.
 To give some colour to this, we’ve outlined a perfect scenario for using each of these investment structures below.

 CHESS-Sponsored Investing | Perfect Scenario